plancksecurity/android-planckForAndroid/README.md

-# K-9 Mail / p≡p
+p≡p

-K-9 Mail / p≡p is an open-source email client for Android with pretty Easy privacy
+p≡p is an open-source email client for Android with pretty Easy privacy

 ## Download

-K-9 Mail can be downloaded from a couple of sources:
+p≡p can be downloaded from a couple of sources:

 - [Google Play](https://play.google.com/store/apps/details?id=pep.android.k9)
 - [F-Droid]